precice/config-check/README.md

 │   ├── test-xml-files         # Configuration files to test rules
 │   │   └── ...
 │   │
-│   ├── cli.py                 # Call this script to test a provided config file for logical errors │   ├── color.py               # Definition of colors for output
+│   ├── cli.py                 # Main entrypoint for this checker
-│   ├── rule.py                # Template for implementing rules
+│   ├── color.py               # Definition of colors for CLI output
-│   ├── severity.py            # Enum for severity of output
+│   ├── rule.py                # Class of a rule and logic to check all rules │   ├── severity.py            # Enum for specifying severity of output
-│   └── violation.py           # Template for implementing violations
+│   └── violation.py           # Class of a violation
 │
 │
 ├── .gitignore, LICENSE, README.md